zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/oci/oci.md

     </copy>
     ````

-12. It will ask for the full pathname of a JDK installation.
+12. It may ask for the full pathname of a JDK installation.
 This should be available in folder **/usr/java**.
 Type **/usr/java/latest** when asked.

     ````
     Default JDK not found